 - 64. As part of his ongoing efforts to resolve pending objections, counsel for the Trustee has continued investigating and analyzing objections of claimants to the Trustee's determination of their claims.
 During this extensive review of the facts unique to each claimant, the Trustee has identified circumstances that require resolution by the Bankruptcy Court.
-As such, during the period covered by the Trustee's Sixteenth Interim Report, counsel for the Trustee and counsel for claimant Brian Ross entered into a stipulation setting dates for the litigation of Mr. Ross's claim (ECF No. 13048) (April 6, 2016).
+As such, during the period covered by the Trustee's Seventeenth Interim Report, counsel for the Trustee and counsel for claimant Brian Ross entered into a stipulation setting dates for the litigation of Mr. Ross's claim (ECF No. 13048) (April 6, 2016).
 This Court approved and entered the Stipulated Scheduling Order on May 4, 2016 (ECF No. 13215). - 65.
-Since that time, the Trustee and counsel for Mr. Ross have exchanged discovery related to his claim and objection, asserting that he is entitled to customer status based on his deposits into a BLMIS account held in the name of his father, Allen Ross.
+In June 2016, the Trustee and counsel for Mr. Ross exchanged discovery related to his claim and objection, which assert that he is entitled to customer status based on his deposits into a BLMIS account held in the name of his father, Allen Ross.
 On August 24, 2016, this Court entered a Stipulation and Order Modifying the Scheduling Order Concerning the Determination of the Brian Ross Claim (ECF No. 13921) to extend fact discovery in order to allow the parties sufficient time to identify possible witnesses.
+Prior to the close of fact discovery, the Trustee noticed the depositions of Mr. Ross and his accountant.
+Before those depositions were scheduled, Mr. Ross withdrew his objection to the determination of his claim and the hearing before this Court was cancelled.
+See (ECF No. 14559) (Dec.
+6, 2016).